Last update: 03.27.2019

 Well, not exactly.
 And that’s for one big reason:

-For those reason, we can’t really recommend it at all, even though it’s completely free.
+For those reasons, we can’t recommend it at all, even though it’s completely free.

 Free VPNs for Opera